 What else can we do?

 As a rabbit owner of 6 house rabbits myself i share in the fear of thousands of Aussies that one day i may loose my pets to a virus without a vaccine.
-I have very close friends who have lost their buns, their stories of seeing their pet in agonizing pain fills my heart with extreme sadness relating first hand to how much i love each of my rabbits.
-If it was one of any of them, id be inconsolable.
-I see daily, across socials more and more people suffering from the grief of sudden loss.
-Painful, unforgivable and avoidable hurt.
-I understand the need to control the wild population and the history behind the introduction of the viruses but i cannot comprehend why our Aussie pet rabbits are being overlooked – who might i add are the 3rd most popular pet within Australia.
-I can’t imagine the same lack luster approach if these viruses affected our cats or dogs.
-The Australian Government needs to hear our cries for help and follow the path of the other countries who have approved the vaccine – the closest to our shores being New Zealand.
-Many petitions have been created over the past 5 years, up to 36,000 people signed but sadly they’ve fallen short when momentum slows, Covid – I’d imagine has also seen many issues inline with this take a back seat.
-Without the continuous noise from Australian pet rabbit owners our government will feel no pressure to pursue the vaccine approval.
-So I’m calling out to you with this message to keep up the volume and try get some justice for those who have lost their pets in the form of future protection.
+At the time of writing the original draft of this blog in 2021, Filvac wasn’t available.
+Frustration of miss information and our voices being unheard compelled me to keep typing.
+I wrote it on behalf of those experiencing the painful, unforgivable and avoidable hurt of loosing their pets.
+I have many close friends who have lost their buns to virus, their stories of seeing their pet in agonizing pain fills my heart with extreme sadness relating first hand to how much i love each of my rabbits.
+If it was one of any of mine, id be inconsolable.
+I was seeing sadness daily, across socials more and more people suffering from the grief of sudden loss.
+I had so much understanding surrounding the need to control the wild population and the history behind the introduction of the viruses but the one thing i couldn’t comprehend was why our Aussie pet rabbits were overlooked for the opportunity to vaccinate – being the 3rd most popular pet within Australia.
+I couldn’t imagine the same lack luster approach if these viruses affected our cats or dogs as a rabbit owner / animal lover i considered them equal and know most would the same.
+Without the continuous noise from Australian pet rabbit owners, and with special mention to The West Australian Rabbit Council, and our rabbit rescue groups our government would not have approved it.
+Too all of you, i thankyou from the bottom of my heart.

-Though it can be emotionally confronting, sharing the death of your pet rabbit to raise awareness in the community can help spread the word far and wide.
+Though it can be emotionally confronting, sharing the death of your pet rabbit to raise awareness in the community can help spread the word far and wide potentially saving others.
 We will stand with you.
 Be brave for everybun and get your pets tested if they pass suddenly or with symptoms.
-Using the hashtags #itsnotjustarabbit #filavacaustralia #rabbitsaustralia can help get our topics to trend online.
+Using the hashtags #itsnotjustarabbit #filavacaustralia #rabbitsaustralia can help get our topics to keep trending online.